semosem/js-snippet-collection/README.md

 ```

-#  Convert a number into a Roman numeral in JavaScript
+#  Convert a number into a Roman numeral in Typescript

 ```javascript